A Lady Seated on a Balcony

 This painting, badly in need of conservation, highlights the importance of light and colour in creating atmosphere.
 The background, with the ocean and mountains visible in the far distance, are depicted in varying shades of yellow and brown, which could be said to suggest a warm, sunny climate, possibly Mediterranean.
 Similar tones combine to bring a dusty vagueness to the balcony and trailing flowers.
 This however, is a far cry from the artist’s original palette.
 A small patch of cleaning has restored the vivid blue of the sky and the silver whiteness of the flowers in all their glory.
 The shadow of the room is in direct contrast to this brightness, apparent both before and after cleaning.
 Central, and brought into focus by seating her on a bold green cushion and decorating the back of the chair with a similarly coloured throw, is the lady of the title, appearing wistful and lost in her own thoughts.
 Given the statue behind her, the classical figures decorating the chair, her loose style of dress and open-toed sandals, this scene would seem to be inspired by some historical or mythical event.
 She is fingering her locket, which speaks of affairs of the heart.
 In her other hand she seems to be holding a shuttle or spool of thread to use on the tapestry on the right of the painting, which depicts an archer.

-The consensus of opinion, which includes the Lancashire County Museum Service, favours the story of Penelope, daughter of Icarus of Sparta and cousin of Helen (of Troy), and the ‘thread’ or ‘web’ of life from Homer’s The Iliad.
-Though she has not seen Odysseus in twenty years, and despite pressure suitors place on her to remarry, Penelope never loses faith that her husband will return.
-Deviously, she puts off her decision by promising that she will not marry until she has finished weaving a burial shroud for Laertes, her father-in-law.
-Each day she weaves and each night she unpicks it.
-This goes on for three years until she is found out.
-Consequently, she agrees to marry whoever wins an archery contest, secure in the knowledge that only Odysseus can ‘string his bow’.
-Returning in disguise, he does so, and they are reunited.
+The consensus of opinion, which includes the Lancashire County Museum Service, favours the story of Penelope, daughter of Icarus of Sparta and cousin of Helen of Troy, and the ‘thread’ or ‘web’ of life from Homer’s The Iliad.
+Though she had not seen Odysseus in twenty years, and despite pressure suitors place on her to remarry, Penelope never lost faith that her husband would return.
+Deviously, she put off her decision by promising that she would not marry until she had finished weaving a burial shroud for Laertes, her father-in-law.
+Each day she continued to weave and each night she unpicked it.
+This went on for three years until she was found out.
+As a result of this betrayal she agreed to marry whoever won an archery contest using her husband's bow, secure in the knowledge that only Odysseus could ‘string his bow’.
+Returning in disguise, he won the contest and they were reunited.

-In June 2015 this painting was exhibited at The Art of Giving, 90th Anniversary of the Lytham St Annes Art Collection, held at the Fylde Gallery, Lytham.
-This painting was exhibited as an example of a painting that needed conservation.
+In June 2015 this painting was exhibited at The Art of Giving, 90th Anniversary of the Lytham St Annes Art Collection, held at the Fylde Gallery as an example of a painting that needed conservation.
 Lancashire Council Museum Service Studios cleaned three small areas of the painting and this revealed the original intensity of colour and showed how this painting could look should it be completely cleaned and conserved.
-We remain hopeful that one day soon funds will be available to bring Penelope back to her former glory.

 NICE (The National Inventory of Continental European Paintings)